 Pro-democracy protests have roiled Hong Kong following Hong Kong Chief Executive Carrie Lam’s introduction of a bill last March that would allow for criminal extraditions to mainland China.
 Lam is backed by the mainland government, and pro-democracy advocates fear the bill would allow Beijing to punish dissidents more easily and forcefully.

-In August, demonstrators occupied Hong Kong’s airport and clashes erupted with police.
+Last August, demonstrators occupied Hong Kong’s airport and clashes erupted with police.
 Protesters faced batons, pepper spray, tear gas and rubber bullets from the police.
 Several prominent organizations, including the United Nations human rights office and Amnesty International, have condemned the Hong Kong police’s use of force during the protests.
-The police were also accused of allowing an armed mob to attack protestors in July, resulting in dozens of injuries.
+The police were also accused of allowing an armed mob to attack protestors last July, resulting in dozens of injuries.

 Mulan star Liu Yifei said she supports the Hong Kong police